 Range of specialisations among the staff with research tasks;

-Educational contribution from the professional field and the staff’s international contacts, including feedback with regards to the study programme, the participation in international networks and the partnerships with domestic and foreign partner institutions.
+Educational contribution from the professional field and the staff’s international contacts, including feedback with regards to the study program, the participation in international networks and the partnerships with domestic and foreign partner institutions.

 The opinion of the assessment panel:

 The assessment panel formed an opinion based on the determination of and on the consideration of the following:

 Demands for the academic promotion are well defined and if consistently followed it is good basis for assurance of professional experience and expertise.
-Maybe it should be think in the future to rise level of criteria for academic promotion of staff.

-Lack of the research activity, publications in international journals are recognized as the problem and need urgent systematic approach

-Recommendations for improvement:

-Research is besides teaching a very important part of the duties of a HEI

-It is recommended to implement a strategy for research work at the faculty including the support of the teaching personnel, the PhD students especially in provide more time for research
+Lack of the research activity, publications in international journals are recognized as the problem and need urgent systematic approach even that law prescribe that publications should be in EU area or global but support is missing from authorities.
+Research is beside teaching a very important part of the duties of a HE.
+It is recommended to implement a strategy for research work at the faculty including the support of the teaching personnel.

-Giving open money to certain aimed topics of research and

 Concentrating research activities with topics which are outstanding for the faculty to reach more power as a requirement for applying for research projects and getting in contact with international partners to enhance the own research activities.
 This certainly will have the effect of getting more money for research.

-Nurses should be able o teach as master but current law is not supporting it so if law will not be changed in this direction itwe should provided possibility for nurses to go in for PhD studies .
-Good thing is that they can teach with master position. what Faculty of health studies in Mostar is doing. .
-Good thing is that old qualified nurses coming form the nursing secondary schools in the past are requalified.
+Nurses should be able to get there in PhD degree .
+Good thing is that they can teach with master position.
+Good thing is that old qualified nurses coming from the nursing secondary schools in the past are re-qualified.
 There is no secondary nursing schools in Albania.

+Support from University and Ministry for mobility of nursing staff is needed and vital for improvement of nursing in future.

 Indicator 3.3 Quantity of Staff